Zhangjt9317/Biofuel-Group-Project/README.md

 5. Click `Model selection` to chose differient machine learning methods and properties, and then click `Begin` to confirm selection;
 6. Then click `Result` to plot the training and predction result.

-Or users can run the demo jupyter notebook in sequence.

 ### Contribution